 - Like nuts?
 Add chopped walnuts to the topping.

-- Want a different cabbage?
+- Want to try a different variety of cabbage?
 Use green or savoy.

-- Like your cabbage soft and tender?
+- Like your vegetables soft and tender?
 Pre-cook the shredded cabbage with the onions for 10 minutes.

 For the White Sauce